Bio-Prime/documentation/docs/index.md

 ### First Introduction

-This document describes the specifications of BioPrime, a computerized primer repository.
+This document describes the specifications of BioPrime, a computerized repository for keeping track of primer data.
 This is a system for organizing and managing primer data, keeping track of existing stock of primers available in the laboratory and their location of storage.
-It was designed to simplify the primer ordering procedure and keeping record of the primer consumption.
-It can provide a better overview of analysis of a laboratory and work as a time-saving tool.
+It was designed to simplify the procedure of ordering primers and to keeping record of primer consumption.
+It also provides a better overview of research and analysis performed in a laboratory and can work as a time-saving tool.

-Good documentation constitutes an essential part of the quality assurance system and is crucial for operating in compliance with GMP requirements, so with this document we provide you a detailed description of specific functions of the repository, including instructions and procedures written in an instructional form.
+Good documentation constitutes an essential part of the quality assurance system and is crucial for operating in compliance with GMP requirements.
+This document provides a detailed description of specific functions of the repository, including instructions and procedures written in an instructional form.
 The document contains:

 * review of the repository with a use case diagram
 * detailed description of user access control
 * functional requirements of individual parts of the repository (system functionality)
 * user view, that represents the final appearance of the repository
+* a database diagram showing all attributes and how the pages are interconnected

 ### Review of the Repository